Iran's vice-president, 2 cabinet members have new virus: news agency

 There are concerns that the number of infections across Iran is much higher than the confirmed cases reported by the government, which is struggling to contain or manage its spread.
 The rising casualty figures each day in Iran suggest the fight against the new coronavirus is far from over.

-Among the dead are five of the Guard members and an unspecified number of the Guard's volunteer Basij force.
+Among the dead are five Revolutionary Guard members and an unspecified number of the Guard's volunteer Basij force.

-Iran's supreme leader had said Tuesday that the Islamic Republic will recognize doctors and nurses who die combating the new coronavirus as "martyrs."

-The decision by Supreme Leader Ayatollah Ali Khamenei comes amid a propaganda campaign already trying to link the fight against the virus to Iran's long, bloody 1980s war with Iraq.
-Its forces, which include virologists, faced chemical weapons during Iran's eight-year war against Iraq.

 That the Guard is involved in the relief effort of a major catastrophe is not surprising in Iran.
 The Guard, whose forces include an estimated 125,000-plus troops and 600,000 mission-ready volunteers, routinely respond to the earthquakes that shake the country.
 Recent floods saw its troops mobilize as well.